krh5058/cfg_datatool/ReadMe.txt

 	- Plotting may glitch axis drawing if single clicks occur too rapidly
 	- Slider isn't 100% lined up with plot, due to track buffer
 	- Confirm window is locked to upper right of ILAB windows.
 If ILAB window is maximized, confirm window will be off-screen.
+	- Using the keyboard to cycle through plotting too quickly will force the Matlab command line into focus.

 	Toolbox environment
 	- Relocation of toolbox will cause pathing issues in previously saved files